About the Cape Coral Quilters' Guild

 5000 quilts to various nursing homes, the Cape Coral Police Department, the Cape Coral Fire Department, Hope Hospice and Cape Coral Hospital.

 Membership is open to any person, regardless of race, color, creed, sex or national origin, upon registration and payment of dues.
 Annual dues are forty dollars ($40.00) for the year beginning January 1st through December 31st.
 Dues for late registration the first year of new membership will be at a pro-rated amount based on the current dues.
 Renewal dues must be received by February 1st of each year.

 Guest are welcome to attend two(2) meetings at no cost, but must join the Guild if they wish to attend future meetings.
 Out of town guest visiting with a member may continue to attend guild meetings for a fee of $5.00 per visit.

-The Guild would like to publicly thank Epiphany Episcopal Church for providing our meeting facility.
-We meet every Monday with the exception of Monday holidays in Puffer Hall at Epiphany Episcopal Church.
-The facility is well lighted and comfortable for quilting.
-Cutting tables and irons are furnished by the guild.
+The Guild would like to publicly thank First Congregational Church of Cape Coral for providing our support gathering facility.
+We meet every Monday with the exception of Monday holidays.
+Currently there is no sewing.
+Social distancing and masks are encouraged.

 Our Executive Board..